 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

-Borders are closed and commercial flights have been suspended until 12 November.
-Flights may resume from 13 November in a progressive approach.
+Borders are closed and commercial flights are suspended.
+Flights may resume from 2 December in a progressive approach.

-Entry is limited to Venezuelan citizens and foreign national residents, who will undergo COVID-19 testing and quarantine in designated state-run health facilities.
+Entry is limited to Venezuelan citizens and residents, who must have a negative COVID-19 PCR test performed within 48 hours of boarding their flight, and will undergo COVID-19 testing upon arrival.
+Quarantine in designated state-run health facilities applies to anyone who tests positive.

 Several government travel advisories have now issued "Do not travel" warnings as a result of the deteriorating situation in Venezuela.
 Consular and medical assistance may be limited or non existent.